ALBA-Synchrotron/MARTApp/quick_launch_manual.md

 docker pull ghcr.io/alba-synchrotron/martapp:latest # or martapp:latest_novnc for the noVNC version
 ```

-Then, to launch the application, the process is different depending on the chosen falvor.
+Then, to launch the application, the process is different depending on the chosen flavor.

 ## X11-based

-To use X11, depending on the system some different previous steps are required:
+To use X11, depending on the system, different previous steps are required:

 <details>
 <summary>Linux</summary>